pombredanne/praetor/README.md

 - It's realtime and updates itself, so no need to manually hit refresh every 5 seconds.
 - In tree view (it's the only option for now) one task is displayed exactly once.
 Tasks are topologically sorted, so all displayed connections are top-down.

+# What it doesn't

+- Handle your flows for you (starting, restarts etc.)
+- Manage your secrets
+- Authenticate users

 # Usage